-Meanwhile, in order to further improve the efficiency of preparation, the pre-preparation that cost several hours such as heating and preparation of the precursor solution, and post-annealing should also be taken into account.
-The efficiency of the preparation of YBCO thin films would greatly enhanced if multi-pieces of YBCO thin films rather than only one were deposited in one run.
+Meanwhile, in order to further improve the efficiency of preparation, the pre-preparation that cost several hours such as vacuuming, heating-up, and preparation of the precursor solution, and post-annealing should also be considered.
+The efficiency of the preparation of YBCO thin films would greatly enhanced if multi-pieces of double-sided YBCO thin films rather than only one piece were deposited in one run.

 In the paper, a double-sided MOCVD deposition device was designed to prepare multi-pieces of double-sided YBCO thin films simultaneously and efficiently.
 The test results of the double-sided YBCO thin films on indicated that the critical current density (Jc) is between 2.2-2.4 MA·cm-2(77K) and the microwave surface resistance (Rs) is 0.323 mΩ (77K,10GHz), which has meet the commercial demand of microwave devices (Jc>=2.0 MA·cm-2(77k, 0T), Rs<0.5 mΩ (77K,10GHz)).